-Office hours: By appointment
+Office hours: As posted and by appointment

 Course Description:

 Introduction to conversational Tohono O'odham.
 Development of communication skills to achieve basic proficiency in the language.
 Includes greetings, interpersonal transactions, proper pronunciation of the O'odham sound system and an emphasis on cultural perspectives.